kd-research/Techies/docs/03-Understand-Crew-Configurations.md

 # Understand Crew Configurations

-Before modifying or creating your own crew, it’s important to understand how a Techies crew is structured.
+Before modifying or creating your own crew, it's important to understand how a Techies crew is structured.
 This guide will help you explore existing crews using `techies dump`, and walk you through how agents, tasks, and crews are defined in YAML.

 > ⚠️ This feature requires the **experimental CLI** (`techiex`)
-> Make sure you’ve aliased it in your shell:
+> Make sure you've aliased it in your shell:
 > ```bash
 > alias techies="techiex"
 > ```